 Dick Pouw received his Master’s in Business Administration at Business School Netherlands and has over 20 years of experience as an “agent of change” in the areas of customer care, IT, and Business Intelligence.

-Implementation of changes from the strategy
+Implementation of strategic changes

-His passion: always ‘the customer in mind’
+His passion: ‘keeping the customer in mind’

-Only successful when the (customer) need is fulfilled!
+Only successful when the (customer) need is fulfilled

 For Dick, a change process is only successful when the changes for the customer are permanently noticeable.
 A clearly measurable goal is important and goes hand in hand with efforts to keep improving continuously, through the PDCA cycle.
 The critical success factor for change?
 Management and employees who continue to think from the customer’s perspective.